-- · College graduates currently holding at least a bachelor's degree - Are not pursuing a graduate program leading to an advanced degree, but wish to take graduate coursework; - Have not been offered full or provisional admission; - Have non-degree standing as recommended by the admitting department or The Graduate School; - · Applied after the admission deadline; or - Are applying for programs such as: WWAMI Medical Education program, WIMU Regional Program in Veterinary Medicine, Addiction Counseling Certificate, Post-Baccalaureate Pre-Medical Certificate, and Teacher Certification programs.
+- College graduates currently holding at least a bachelor's degree - Are not pursuing a graduate program leading to an advanced degree, but wish to take graduate coursework; - Have not been offered full or provisional admission; - Have non-degree standing as recommended by the admitting department or The Graduate School; - · Applied after the admission deadline; or - Are applying for programs such as: WWAMI Medical Education program, WIMU Regional Program in Veterinary Medicine and Post-Baccalaureate Pre-Medical Certificate.

 In some cases, taking and passing coursework as a non-degree graduate student may help to provide evidence of a student's ability to perform well in a graduate program.
 Some departments also may recommend the completion of undergraduate coursework prior to admission into a specific graduate program.

-Taking any courses offered by the university (undergraduate or graduate level) other than restricted departmental courses.
+Non-degree graduate students may take any courses offered by the university (undergraduate or graduate level) other than restricted departmental courses.
 They are not eligible for financial aid.
-(Note: only 9 graduate level credits taken as a ND student are allowed to be transferred into a degree seeking program)
+Note: only nine (9) graduate-level credits taken as a non-degree graduate student are allowed to be used toward (if accepted) a degree program; only three (3) can be used toward (if acceptd) a certificate program.